BuiltBrokenModding/ICBM-2/README.md

 Before your pull request is accepted you must sign the Contributor License Agreement(CLA)

 ##Contributions
-By submitting anything to the repo you agree to the provided CLA and everything it applies https://docs.google.com/document/d/105N6q63OJnzrWjMbydFYFUlHmK6spc8P8da8qkduFRs/edit?usp=sharing
+Before submitting sign the CLA or the submittion will not be accepted https://www.clahub.com/agreements/Universal-Electricity/ICBM
+If you do not sign the CLA, summission still counts as accepting the terms of the CLA. https://docs.google.com/document/d/105N6q63OJnzrWjMbydFYFUlHmK6spc8P8da8qkduFRs/edit?usp=sharing

 ###Team
 * Darkguardsman     - Owner, Head Developer